flmous/mini-social-media/README.md

 # Mini Social Media Platform

 A modular mini social media website built with Flask, featuring user and admin functionalities, organized with blueprints.
+This application follows best practices for security, performance, and maintainability.

 ## Features